SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

             report = Report(metrics=[DataDriftPreset(), DataQualityPreset(), TargetDriftPreset()])
             ```

 4. Evidently reports are meant for debugging, exploration and reporting of results.
-However, as we stated in the
+However, if we want to integrate
-    beginning, what we are actually interested in methods automatically detecting when we are beginning to drift.
-For
-    this we will need to look at `Test` and `TestSuites` in Evidently.
+    evidently functionality into our already developed pipelines, either as a simple script, as part of a GitHub action
+    workflow or something else, we need to be able to extract the results in a more programmatic way.
+This can be done

-    1. Lets start with a simple test that checks if there are any missing values in our dataset:
+    using their `Test` and `TestSuites` classes.
+Implement a simple test that checks if there are any missing values in
+    our dataset and print the results to the console.

+    ??? success "Solution"

+        Using the `.as_dict()` method on a `TestSuite` we can programmatically extract the results of the test.
+In
+        particular the returned dictionary contains a key `summary` that contains a key `all_passed` that is `True` if
+        all tests passed and `False` otherwise.

         ```python
         from evidently.test_suite import TestSuite
         from evidently.tests import TestNumberOfMissingValues
         data_test = TestSuite(tests=[TestNumberOfMissingValues()])
-        data_test.run(reference_data=reference, current_data=current)
+        data_test.run(reference_data=reference_data, current_data=current_data)
+        result = data_test.as_dict()
+        print(result)
+        print("All tests passed: ", result['summary']['all_passed'])
         ```

-        again we could run `data_test.save_html` to get a nice view of the results (feel free to try it out) but
-        additionally we can also call `data_test.as_dict()` method that will give a dict with the test results.
-        What dictionary key contains the if all tests have passed or not?

-    2. Take a look at this [colab notebook](https://colab.research.google.com/drive/1p9bgJZDcr_NS5IKVNvlxzswn6er9-abl)
+    1. Take a look at this [colab notebook](https://colab.research.google.com/drive/1p9bgJZDcr_NS5IKVNvlxzswn6er9-abl)
         that contains all tests implemented in Evidently.
 Pick 5 tests of your choice, where at least 1 fails by default
         and implement them as a `TestSuite`.
 Then try changing the arguments of the test so they better fit your
-        usecase and get them all passing.
+        use case and get them all passing.

-        ??? success "Solution"

-            ```python linenums="1" title="data_drift.py"
-            --8<-- "s8_monitoring/exercise_files/data_drift.py"
-            ```

 5. (Optional) When doing monitoring in practice, we are not always interested in running on all data collected from our
     API maybe only the last `N` entries or maybe just from the last hour of observations.
 Since we are already logging